nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-howto-undeclare-records.md

 #### Legal Hold Turns the Document Into an Enforced Record
 Putting a document under legal hold means that you intend to secure it and its content for an undefined period of time, likely due to a legal requirement.

-As soon as legal hold is applied, retention is enforced as well: the file(s) that are retained will automatically be moved into the dedicated bucket for records (meaning that if you use object lock, they will be stored in WORM storage).
-The document cannot go back to flexible retention to be undeclared anymore, even if you remove the legal hold later.
+As soon as legal hold is applied, retention is enforced as well: the document will be considered to use enforced retention from this point and its file(s) that are retained will automatically be moved into the dedicated bucket for records (meaning that if you use object lock, they will be stored in WORM storage).
+The document cannot go back to flexible retention and be undeclared anymore, even if you remove the legal hold later.